We consistently hear from clients that saving for retirement tops their list of important financial goals.

 Let’s start with the annual contribution limits.

 Another big difference between the Roth 401k and the Roth IRA is the eligibility criteria.
 If you make too much money, you can’t open or contribute to a Roth IRA.
-More specifically, if your modified adjusted gross income (MAGI) is above $137,000 (for singles) or $203,000 (for married couples filing jointly) in 2019, you aren’t eligible for a Roth IRA.
+More specifically, for tax year 2022, you are not eligible for a Roth IRA if your modified adjusted gross income (MAGI) is:

 With Roth 401ks, the only eligibility criteria is that your employer offers this option.